 Despite its varietal name, maxima, this plant isn't necessarily larger than other varieties of Sarracenia flava.
 The feature that sets this one apart is its pure luminescent yellow-green hue, lacking any red veining.
-However, this is not a "pure green" form, as red pigment is visible in young developing pitchers, which gradually fade as the trap matures.
+However, this is not a "pure green" form, as red pigment is visible in young developing pitchers, which gradually fade as the pitcher matures.
 A very vigorous and striking plant which emphasizes the classic Sarracenia form.
 Rewarding to grow, with eye-catching, robust traps.
 Its best pitchers occur in spring and early summer.

-Cold hardy perennial for outdoor growing.
+Type of Plant: Cold-hardy perennial for outdoor container growing.